swr06/VoxelPathTracer/README.md

 - https://cg.ivd.kit.edu/publications/2017/svgf/svgf_preprint.pdf
 - https://teamwisp.github.io/research/svfg.html
 - Textures from CC0 textures and Quixel Megascans
 - Exactly 5 block textures are taken from the realism mats texture pack and 5 more from the umsoea texture pack.
+(If you want them removed, I will happily do so)

 # Thanks
 - [Fuzdex](https://github.com/Shadax-stack)